Publicly available alternative Population & Housing Statistics

 Child Benefit Statistics: HMRC publish numbers registered for Child Benefit by Single Year of Age by Local Authority along with family size information and some data at LSOA level.

-- For the latest Local Authority level data from HMRC, see Aug 2018 Data
+- For the latest Local Authority level data from HMRC, see Aug 2019

-- For data at LSOA level see Small Area Stats landing page chose the year and your region.
+- For data at LSOA level see Small Area Stats landing page chose the year and your region (Aug 2019 released in April 2020).

 DWELLINGS, HOUSEHOLDS & VACANCY ESTIMATES & More….